Julien-Verdun/SpotifyDataVisualizationProject/README.md

 The download includes information about your playlists, streaming history, searches, a list of items saved in Your Library, the number of followers you have, the number of accounts you follow, the names of the artists you follow, and your payment and subscription data.

-## Data processing with Python
+### Data processing with Python

 The data are stored on the `MyData` folder.
-There are several files `StreamingHistoryN.json`.
+There are one folder per user and several files `StreamingHistoryN.json` per user's folder.

 ### Create a Spotify Developer account